dashevo/dashmate/README.md

 ### CLI

 The CLI can be used to perform routine tasks.
 Invoke the CLI with `mn` if linked during installation, or with `node bin/mn` if not linked.
 To list available commands, either run `mn` with no parameters or execute `mn help`.
 To list the help on any command just execute the command, followed by the `--help` option

-### Development

-When developing on a standalone node (the `local` preset), a local path for DAPI or Drive may be specified via the `DRIVE_IMAGE_BUILD_PATH` and `DAPI_IMAGE_BUILD_PATH` arguments.
-A Docker image will be built from the provided path and then used by mn-bootstrap.
-This allows developers to quickly test changes to DAPI and Drive with minimal overhead.

 ### Start node